 Dover is a very small borough located in the state of Pennsylvania.
 With a population of 1,991 people and three constituent neighborhoods, Dover is the 600th largest community in Pennsylvania.

-Unlike some boroughs, Dover isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Dover are a mix of both white- and blue-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Dover is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Dover is a borough of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Dover who work in sales jobs (17.43%), office and administrative support (12.30%), and teaching (6.43%).

 Being a small borough, Dover does not have a public transit system used by locals to get to and from work.

 The percentage of adults in Dover with college degrees is slightly lower than the national average of 21.84% for all communities.
 15.48% of adults in Dover have a bachelor's degree or advanced degree.

 The per capita income in Dover in 2010 was $24,239, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $96,956 for a family of four.
 However, Dover contains both very wealthy and poor people as well.

 Dover is a somewhat ethnically-diverse borough.
 The people who call Dover home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dover residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Dover include Irish, Italian, English, and Polish.

 The most common language spoken in Dover is English.
 Other important languages spoken here include Spanish and Hindi.